 As Gus and Bone Dog, Ella, sit under the full moon together again, before vanishing, she tells him what she said before, "A promise made under a full moon cannot be broken."

-Eric Rohmann reminds us through his spare but clever text paired with heart-warming, joyous, sad, spooky and humorous visuals, that truly tell a story of their own, that some bonds are never broken.
+Eric Rohmann reminds us through his spare but clever text paired with heart-warming, joyous, sad, spooky and humorous visuals, which truly tell a story of their own, that some bonds are never broken.

 I love absolutely everything about this book.
 It's about loss, friendship, love, promises and it's about the unexpected that can happen on Halloween night.